Adsouza98/homelab-stacks/website/README.md

 - `max_allowed_packet=256M`
 - `innodb-buffer-pool-size=512M`
 - Healthcheck required by Ombi and Nginx Proxy Manager before startup
-- Nginx Proxy Manager uses the `npm` database and user
 - Nginx Proxy Manager tables have been converted from Aria to InnoDB

 #### Port